 The Problem

-The pattern that keeps repeating.
-Why civilisations fail, why minds drift, and what happens when no one is paying attention.
+The structural failure modes that make civilizations fail, minds drift, and what happens when no one is paying attention.

 Part A: The Pattern

-It is not an external enemy.
-It is a structural failure mode inherent in the coordination of conscious beings.
+The fracture is not only an external enemy.
+It is a structural failure mode in the coordination of conscious beings.

 is structure that can no longer hold.
 It begins as liberation: the breaking of stifling bonds, the rejection of authority that had become oppressive.
 But without shared standards, truth dissolves into tribalism.
 Expertise is dismissed as manipulation.
 Evidence becomes just another narrative.
 When nothing is trusted, nothing can be built, maintained, or defended.
 Decay is the chaos of dissolution: it feels like freedom.
 It is not.
 It is the void where cooperation goes to die.